synnaxlabs/synnax/docs/tech/rfc/0020-240613-engineering-workflow.md

 The simplicity of this workflow is its strength, and was coined by GitHub as [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow).
 It's easy to understand, and promotes rapid design and development cycles.
-It reduces cognitive load by minimizing the number of branches that need to be tracked, and minimizes the number of merge conflicts that need to be addressed.
+It reduces cognitive load by minimizing the number of branches that need to be tracked and merge conflicts that need to be addressed.

-This workflow has become the standard in the world of developing software for SaaS products.
+This workflow has become the standard for SaaS product development.
 The challenge is that **Synnax is not a SaaS product**.
-While SaaS products are deployed on company controlled servers in tightly controlled dev environments, Synnax gets deployed on customer servers on all major operating systems.
+While SaaS products are deployed on company controlled servers in tightly controlled dev environments, Synnax is deployed on customer servers on all major operating systems.

-It's up to our users to make sure that they are running the correct versions of our different products, and that they are compatible with each other.
-We currently release software several times per week, and have five different services in active use by our customers.
-Each of these services has its own unique version.
+We also release new versions several times a week, and have five different services that are versioned independently.
+It's up to our users to ensure they are running the correct versions of different services.
+Frequent releases and independent versioning makes it difficult to manage and maintain Synnax.

-**Deploying reliable software in user controlled environments is significantly more challenging**.
-We need to be more disciplined in our development and release processes.
+**Deploying reliable software in user managed environments is more challenging than deploying in a controlled cloud environment**.
+As a result, we need to be more disciplined in our development and release processes.

 ## 2 - Proposed Workflow Summary